jmendelson256/samplingNR/README.md

 The main allocation function is `opt_nh_nonresp()`, which provides the exact version of our proposed optimal allocation under anticipated nonresponse.
-This function provides the optimal allocation subject to constraints on total sample size or on total costs.
+The current version assumes that the goal is to minimize the (expected) variance subject to a constraint on the total (expected) costs or invited sample size.

 ### Fixed total sample size